 The 440i got a slight update this year, including a new engine and nomenclature: What had been the 435i is now the 440i, and it comes with a 320-horsepower, twin-turbocharged inline-six-cylinder engine.
-It's mated to a standard eight-speed automatic transmission; a six-speed manual is a no-cost option.
-Rear- or all-wheel drive can be had (my test car was rear-wheel drive).
-Throw in a few minor styling tweaks to the lights and bumpers, and that's pretty much the extent of the updates for 2017 (compare the two model years side by side here).
+It’s mated to a standard eight-speed automatic transmission; a six-speed manual is a no-cost option.
+Rear- or all-wheel drive xDrive can be had (my test car was rear-drive).
+Throw in a few minor styling tweaks to the lights and bumpers, and that’s pretty much the extent of the updates for 2017 (compare the two model years side by side here).
 As before, the 4 Series can be had in coupe, convertible or four-door Gran Coupe body styles.

 Classic BMW Styling Outside

-The exterior changes aren't noticeable.
-Put it next to a 2016 model and you'll be hard-pressed to spot which is newer unless you look at the badge.
-But while it's not as flashy as competitors like the Mercedes-Benz C-Class or Lexus RC, it's still a handsome design — simple and understated, as BMWs have traditionally been.
+The exterior changes aren’t noticeable.
+Put it next to a 2016 BMW 4 Series and you’ll be hard-pressed to spot which is newer unless you look at the badge.
+But while it’s not as flashy as competitors like the Mercedes-Benz C-Class or Lexus RC, it’s still a handsome design — simple and understated, as BMWs have traditionally been.
 The brand has always been about the driving; the goal of its styling has been to not distract from the experience with anything too outrageous.
 In this sense, the 440i delivers — it looks like a classic BMW.
 Whether that will continue to be popular as competitors update their looks remains to be seen.

 Boring BMW Styling Inside